-The overall approach to territorial development will be assessed for exploiting opportunities arising from synergies in climate action across borders and at the transnational level.
+The overall approach to territorial development will be assessed for exploiting opportunities arising from synergies in climate action.
+If relevant within the programme scope, an assessment will be made as whether the Programme properly addresses the climate challenges of urban areas.